elbachir-one/ArchMega/README.md

 # This is Suckless Power.
 ** suckLess.sh is a Script to SetUp The Suckless Tools. **

+Note: Make sure you login with your user name.

 ## Step1: make the script executable.
 chmod +x suckLess.sh